Read this first post thoroughly before asking/posting questions!

 Artwork: Heavy duty cardstock underneath the top panel.

 Components: All Qanba-based (Omron microswitches for the joystick lever just like in a Sanwa JLF) with individual button & joystick lever LED's.
-Black bat-top & clear shaft cover.
+Black bat-top with clear shaft cover & clear dust cover.

 Weight: ~3.5 - 4.0 pounds.